Karl Friedrich von Hohenzollern

-Karl Friedrich, Prince of Hohenzollern (given names: Karl Friedrich Emich Meinrad Benedikt Fidelis Maria Michael Gerold; born 20 April 1952) is the eldest son of the late Friedrich Wilhelm, Prince of Hohenzollern and Princess Margarita of Leiningen.
-He became head of the Roman Catholic Swabian branch of the House of Hohenzollern upon his father's death on 16 September 2010.
+Karl Friedrich Emich Meinrad Benedikt Fidelis Maria Michael Gerold Prinz von Hohenzollern (born 20 April 1952) is the eldest son of the late Friedrich Wilhelm, Prince of Hohenzollern, and Princess Margarita of Leiningen.
+He became head of the Catholic Swabian branch of the House of Hohenzollern upon his father's death on 16 September 2010.

 Education and career

 Karl Friedrich is said to have attended the Institut auf dem Rosenberg for his secondary education.
 He studied business administration at the University of Fribourg, Switzerland.

 He is the chairman and sole owner of Unternehmensgruppe Fürst von Hohenzollern (Corporate Group Prince of Hohenzollern), including real estate and forests with 400 employees, and owns a 50% share in the Zollern GmbH und Co.
 KG (steelworks, transmission technics) with 2800 employees.
-The Prince himself is voice, saxophonist and leader of the music band Royal Groovin'.
+He is the singer, saxophonist and leader of the music band Royal Groovin'.

 He has been a member of the Advisory Board of Südwestbank, a member of the Advisory Board of Landesbank Baden-Württemberg (LBBW) since 2007 and a member of the Southwest Regional Advisory Board of Commerzbank since 2008.

 According to the suspended 1938 Constitution of Romania, Karl Friedrich is heir to the throne since 2017, upon the death of former King Michael.
 However, in a 2009 interview, he stated that he had no interest in the defunct Romanian throne.